marty-macfly/yii2-webserver-auth/README.md

 # From a browser

-When you will go to http://www.website.com, if you don't have the cookie defined by `cookie_token_name` (default: x-sso-token) or the [`identityCookie`](http://www.yiiframework.com/doc-2.0/yii-web-user.html#$identityCookie-detail), you browser will be redirect to http://yii.website.com/site/login.
+When you will go to http://www.website.com, if you don't have the cookie defined by `token_name` (default: x-sso-token) or the [`identityCookie`](http://www.yiiframework.com/doc-2.0/yii-web-user.html#$identityCookie-detail), you browser will be redirect to http://yii.website.com/site/login.
 After login you can go again to http://www.website.com and you will get acces to site (if your user has got the right permission).

 # From a cli

 You can also do authentication with cli tool, like `wget` or `curl`, in that case you will perhaps more use a header instead of a cookie.
-So you just need to specify the token in a header name defined by `cookie_token_name` (default: x-sso-token)
+So you just need to specify the token in a header name defined by `token_name` (default: x-sso-token)

 Example